-3 questions to ask when incorporating retail remarketing
+3 questions to ask when incorporating Retail Remarketing™

-While various wholesale channels are an efficient way to remarket large volumes of end-of-cycle inventory, retail remarketing generates significantly higher proceeds and is playing an increasingly important role in remarketers’ portfolios.
+While various wholesale channels are an efficient way to remarket large volumes of end-of-cycle inventory, Retail Remarketing™ generates significantly higher proceeds and is playing an increasingly important role in remarketers’ portfolios.

-But how do fleet management companies and other commercial consigners that utilize retail remarketing decide what vehicles in their portfolio to retail versus wholesale?
+But how do commercial consignors such as fleet management companies and portfolio managers utilize Retail Remarketing™ to decide what vehicles in their portfolio to retail versus wholesale?

 3 key drivers of ‘retail vs. wholesale’ decision

 When deciding whether to remarket a vehicle through retail or wholesale, remarketers should consider three key factors: potential proceeds from sale, expected speed of sale, and vehicle reconditioning needs.

 The key advantage of marketing a vehicle at retail is the lift in proceeds relative to wholesale channel alternatives, which after all fees is typically $1,000 or more per vehicle.
 When making the decision between remarketing at retail or wholesale, however, it’s important to weigh the financial upside in relation to the “risk” of each vehicle.

 Risk is viewed from the standpoint of the wholesale buyer of a vehicle, who is likely asking themselves “What could go wrong after I buy this car?”